Yoga of Energy Flow 200-Hour Yoga Teacher Training

 Chip Hartranft’s work bridges the traditions of yoga and Buddhism.
 He is the founding director of The Arlington Center, uniting yoga and dharma practice, and has taught an integration of yoga movement and meditation in the Boston area since 1978.
 Chip is the yoga philosophy teacher in the Yoga of Energy Flow 200-Hour Teacher Training.

-An independent scholar of early Indian Buddhism and yoga, Chip is the author of The Yoga-Sutra of Patañjali: A New Translation with Commentary (Shambhala Publications), and the forthcoming How The Buddha Taught Meditation.
+An independent scholar of early Indian Buddhism and yoga, Chip is the author of The Yoga-Sutra of Patañjali: A New Translation with Commentary (Shambhala Publications), and teaches at Lesley University.

 Jennifer Harvey has been sharing her love of yoga for over 20 years.
 In her classes, she provide a space for self-discovery, where students can connect to the voice of their hearts, the optimal strength and suppleness of their bodies, the gift of life and the creativity of the moment.
 Prior to opening Laughing Dog Yoga, Jen was a full time body/mind psychotherapist.
 Currently she is a facilitator for TIMBo (trauma-informed mind/body) program, and part of a team that offers trainings and workshops nationally and internationally.